mecha-cms/x.panel.skin.construction/README.md

 ### 2.3.0

+ - Removed _Roboto Condensed_ font styles.
+Font styles should be managed by [`panel.font`](https://github.com/mecha-cms/x.panel.font) extension in the future.
- - Updated to use CSS variables in Panel 2.8.0.
+ - Updated to use CSS variables from Panel 2.8.0.

 ### 2.2.0